Reusable space: promising projects of US spacecraft

 21 February 2018 23: 58

 Of course, I understand everything: reusable flights and all that.
-But who the pancake will take responsibility for the control of the same returned steps ??
-And there, the work of flaw detectors taking into account the specifics of "products" - a wagon and a small cart.
-And it may not be Magadan looming to them, but something like that in the same States.
-Maybe all this (NK) is already reduced to the level of ordinary technological processes.
-God give it!
-But I doubt something very much ...
+But who the hell will take responsibility for the control of the same return stages??
+And there is a ton of work for defectoscopes, taking into account the specifics of the "products".
+And they may not be facing Magadan, but something similar in the same States.
+Maybe all this (NC) has already been reduced to the level of ordinary technological processes.
+God willing!
+But I strongly doubt it...

 1. +1